Camp Mills: Aviation Concentration Center

 The Aviation General Supply Depot and Concentration Camp (Garden City) was a temporary wartime establishment located adjacent to Camp Mills, and shared many of its facilities.
 It was used for organizing, training, and equipping Air Service troops.
 Also originally a tent camp, it was established on 17 August 1917 to facilitate Air Service units for the purposes of embarkation to Europe, and after the armistice in November 1918, for the purposes of debarkation.
 The facility was later expanded with wooden buildings and turned into a containment.

 The Concentration Center was under the jurisdiction of the Operations Section, Department of Military Aeronautics.
 It was later re-designated as the Air Service Depot from October 1918 to April 1919 when it was consolidated with Hazelhurst Field and made part of Mitchel Field on 5 April 1919.

-Present-day
+Today

 Today, Camp Mills and the Aviation Concentration Center are a part of the urban community of the village of Garden City, and are totally unrecognizable from the urban area.
-A monument to the Rainbow Division (42nd) at St James Street and Rainbow Place in Garden City near the site of Camp Mills was restored and then rededicated on November 11, 2004.
+In 1941, a monument to the Rainbow Division (42nd) was erected at Saint James Street and Rainbow Place in the plaza on the south side of the LIRR Clinton Road station.
+During World War I, the LIRR station building had served as a telegraph and paymaster station for Camp Mills.
+The monument was restored and then rededicated on November 11, 2004.